nites/realtek-8192cu-concurrent-softAP/README.md

 ## Why?

 The default firmware-realtek drivers in debian jessie do not support simultaneous AP and client mode.
 Similarly, the realtek 8192cu drivers don't support it by default.
-So this repository has a (barely) modified verasion of the https://github.com/pvaret/rtl8192cu-fixes driver, and semi-automates the installation of the driver, hostapd, isc-dhcp-server and config files to get a (hopefully) working AP + client combination to save a lot of time and hassle.
+So this repository has a tweaked version of the https://github.com/pvaret/rtl8192cu-fixes driver, and semi-automates the installation of the driver, hostapd, isc-dhcp-server and config files to get a (hopefully) working AP + client combination to save a lot of time and hassle.

 The initial directions to enable concurrent mode came from Aid Vllasaliu's excellent blog post here: http://randomstuffidosometimes.blogspot.com/2016/03/rtl8192cu-and-rtl8188cus-in-station-and.html